Raheny parish (Church of Ireland): All Saints Church and the early 20th century

 In 1881, Lord Ardilaun (as Sir Arthur Guinness became in 1880) made a proposal to construct a new church, on a site he would provide at the village end of his St. Anne's Estate, and this was agreed by the parish in 1885.
-The shape of the building was actually cut out at the Raheny end of the estate and building commenced shortly thereafter, and the new All Saints Church was completed around October 1889.
+Construction commenced shortly thereafter, and the new All Saints Church was completed around October 1889.
 The Service of Dedication of the church took place on 16 December 1889 but full consecration could not take place, as the freehold of the land was not available, being held by the Howth Estate.
-Lord Ardilaun committed to maintaining the building on two conditions, firstly that the rites of the church be standard, and second that both the new and old churches be well-maintained.
+Lord Ardilaun committed to maintaining the building at his expense on two conditions, firstly that the rites of the church be standard, and second that both the new and old churches be well-maintained.

-Meanwhile, in 1887, the Rector's wife, Annabella Jane Hayes, founded the Mothers' Union in Ireland, at Raheny.
+Meanwhile, in 1887, the Rector's wife, Annabella Jane Hayes, founded the first branch of the Mothers' Union in Ireland, at Raheny.

 In 1918, Canon Hayes retired, and Lady Ardilaun appointed Thomas W. E. Drury as the new Rector.
 During Drury's time in office, a new organ was provided in All Saints, while the old church was partly dismantled, the interior fittings having been sold.
 In 1921, women were elected to Raheny's Select Vestry for the first time (five out of sixteen seats), and in 1924, Rev. Drury was appointed Treasurer of St. Patrick's Cathedral.

 In 1926, a one-ton bell was provided in memory of Lady Ardilaun by her nephew and principal heir, Bishop Plunket; Lady Ardilaun passed the right of presentation to the retired bishop in her will but with the stipulation that no Englishman be nominated.
 In 1938, the Bishop began steps to transfer the church to the Representative Church Body on behalf of the parish.
 In the absence of the freehold of the land, full consecration as a parish church was still not possible.
 Bishop Plunket also transferred the right of presentation of the Rector to the Parish, with a regular Board of Nomination, and parochial nominators were elected in 1939.
 On All Saints' Day, 1939, the church's fiftieth anniversary was celebrated.

 In 1945, an additional acre of ground near the church was purchased from Dublin Corporation and in 1949, the old Rectory and its 8 acre of land were sold to Jack Belton, newly elected Lord Mayor of Dublin, and on 15 December, the Rector retired.